 - Significance of the Bombay Stock Exchange

-- Functions and operations
+- Functions and operations of the Bombay Stock Exchange

 - Major indices at Bombay Stock Exchange

-- Advantages of listing on BSE
+- Why list on the BSE?
+Advantages of listing on BSE

 - What is BSE Sensex?

-- Role of BSE in the Indian Economy
+- Role of BSE in the Indian economy

 What is Bombay Stock Exchange (BSE)?

-How does Bombay Stock Exchange work?
+How does the Bombay Stock Exchange work?

 - Listing process: Companies must meet certain criteria to list their shares on the BSE.
 Once listed, their shares become available for trading.